jaspriyaaa/Daily-Report/README.md

 ### Basic styling using inline and internal CSS

-# Introduction to HTML & Web Basics

-## Basic Styling Using Inline and Internal CSS

 CSS (Cascading Style Sheets) is used to add styles like colors, fonts, spacing, and layouts to HTML elements.